metabase/metabase/docs/administration-guide/10-single-sign-on.md

 The **User Schema** section on this same page is where you can adjust settings related to where and how Metabase connects to your LDAP server to authenticate users.

+The **User search base** field should be completed with the *distinguished name* (DN) of the entry in your LDAP server that is the starting point when searching for users.

-Let's stick with our WidgetCo example from above.
-If  entries for employees are all stored within an organizational unit in your LDAP server named `People`, you'll want to set the **User search base** field to `ou=People,dc=widgetco,dc=com`.
+For example, let's say you're configuring LDAP for your company, WidgetCo, where your base DN is `dc=widgetco,dc=com`.
+If entries for employees are all stored within an organizational unit in your LDAP server named `People`, you'll want to supply the user search base field with the DN `ou=People,dc=widgetco,dc=com`.
 This tells Metabase to begin searching for matching entries at that location within the LDAP server.

+You'll see the following grayed-out default value in the **User filter** field:

+`(&(objectClass=inetOrgPerson)(|uid={login})(mail={login})`

+When a person logs into Metabase, this command confirms that the login they supplied matches either a UID *or* email field in your LDAP server, *and* that the matching entry has an objectClass of `inetOrgPerson`.

-While the grayed-out default **User filter** value works for most LDAP servers, this is where you can set a different command for how Metabase finds and authenticates an LDAP entry upon a person logging in.
+This default command will work for most LDAP servers, since `inetOrgPerson` is a widely-adopted objectClass.
+But if your company for example uses a different objectClass to categorize employees, this field is where you can set a different command for how Metabase finds and authenticates an LDAP entry upon a person logging in.

+### Syncing user attributes

+{% include plans-blockquote.html %}

 If you're running [Metabase Pro or Enterprise Edition](https://www.metabase.com/pricing) and using [data sandboxes](../enterprise-guide/data-sandboxes.md), you can utilize existing LDAP [user attributes](../enterprise-guide/data-sandboxes.html#getting-user-attributes) when granting sandboxed access.